|2. Mixing principle|

 In order to process powders, shear mixers, which are mixing with a mixing tool tip speed > 1 m/s, must present the following characteristics :

-The ribbon tip speed can be calculated thanks to the following formula :
+The agitator tip speed can be calculated thanks to the following formula :

-- R is the radius of the mixing tool (center of shaft to tip of paddle) in m
+- R is the radius of the mixing tool (center of shaft to tip of plough) in m

 - n is the mixing speed in rpm